MilesRoberts/best_in_placeish/README.md

 When the user tries to introduce invalid data, the error messages defined in the model will be displayed in pop-up windows using the jQuery.purr plugin.

 ---

+## Custom display methods

+### Using `display_as`

+You can use custom methods in your model in order to decide how a certain field has to be displayed.
+You can write something like:

+    = best_in_place @user, :description, :type => :textarea, :display_as => :mk_description

+Then instead of using `@user.description` to show the actual value, best in place will call `@user.mk_description`.
+This can be used for any kind of custom formatting, text with markdown, etc...

 ##Installation